-Learn more about the Paradise Cocktail and how Snoop Dogg is connected to it.
+Learn how to make this drink to perfection and how Snoop Dogg is connected to it.

 - 1 Jigger